DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/diagnostics/otel/metrics.md

 (added in v7.0)

-The metric counters are designed to provide a high level overview.
-They are designed to not contain any sensitive information.
-The counters may contain tags to indicate the source of the data.
-Metrics are intended to be used to provide overall health metrics and are typically used to show graphs on a dashboard or to set up monitoring rules.
-If the metrics indicates that something has happened, the traces and logs are used to find out the reason.
-Open Telemetry monitoring tools might have provide features to find the traces and logs corresponding to certain metrics.
+OpenTelemetry metrics are counters designed to provide a high level overview of the frequency of events that are occurring in an IdentityServer implementation.
+They are intended to be used to provide an indication of overall health and are typically used to show graphs on a dashboard or to set up monitoring rules.
+When that monitoring reveals issues, the traces and logs are used to investigate further.
+Open Telemetry monitoring tools often provide features to find the traces and logs corresponding to certain metrics.

 IdentityServer emits metrics from the IdentityServer library.
 Our quick start for the UI also [contains metrics](#metrics-in-the-ui) that can be used as a starting point for monitoring UI events.
+The metric counters that IdentityServer emits are designed to not contain any sensitive information.
+They often are tagged to indicate the source of the events.

 ## High level Metrics
 These metrics are instrumented by the IdentityServer middleware and services and are